Engee documentation

 # @markdown | --------- | -------- |

-• Slider (slider) is a representation of a slider with selection of values from a specified range.
-Selection of a value from the range is realised by moving the slider along the scale.
+• Slider slider is a representation of a slider with a selection of values from a given range.
+The selection of a value from the range is realized by moving the slider on the scale.

 Create an empty code cell and add a slider mask with the following settings:

-To edit a superimposed mask, move the mouse cursor over it and click the icon masks script pool 15.
-Since the code of masked cells is fully working - you can edit not only the mask, but also the cell code.
+To edit the applied mask, hover the mouse cursor over it and click the icon masks script pool 15.
+Since the code of the masked cells is fully operational, you can edit not only the mask, but also the cell code.

-This section describes some features of masked cells syntax that may be useful in your practice.
-It is recommended to read this section even if you do not plan to create masks manually.
+This section describes some of the syntax features of masked cells that may be useful in your practice.
+We recommend that you read this section even if you do not plan to create masks manually.

-In some cases, it may be more convenient to create a mask without resorting to the mask creation context menu masks script pool 1, so let’s look at this process in more detail.
+In some cases, it may be more convenient to create a mask without using the mask creation context menu. masks script pool 1 Therefore, let’s look at this process in more detail.

 To create masks manually, you need to recreate the syntax yourself, consisting of:

 • The name of the control.
-Some of the elements have their own parameters to configure the behaviour..;
+Some of the elements have their own parameters for customizing behavior.;

-• A # comment and parameters starting with @.
+• The comment # and the parameter starting with `@'.

-The code cell mask controls are already described above, there are four of them in total.
+The controls for code cell masks have already been described above, there are only four of them.
 Each element has its own approach for manual creation.
-Let’s consider examples for each of them:
+Let’s look at examples for each of them.:

-dropdown is a dropdown list of options with one option selected.
-When you click on the dropdown list, you are given the option you want to select.
+dropdown is a drop—down list of options with a choice of one option.
+When you click on the drop-down list, you can select the desired option.

-• string is a drop-down list type that allows you to select one of the predefined string options.
-Such an interface element is often used to select a single value from a set of possible values represented as strings.
-It comes in two subtypes - editable and not_editable:
+• string is a type of drop—down list that allows you to select one of the predefined string options.
+This interface element is often used to select one value from a set of possible values represented as strings.
+There are two subtypes — editable and not_editable:

 • string_editable is a subtype of the drop—down list that allows you to enter text to filter existing options.